axil/numpy-data-types/content/numpy_data_types.rst

         >>> len('9279945539648888') # Don't trust the 16th decimal digit!
         16

 Also exactly representable are fractions like 0.5, 0.125, 0.875 where the denominator is a power of 2 (0.5=1/2, 0.125=1/8, 0.875 =7/8, etc).

 Any other denominator will result in a rounding error so that 0.1+0.2!=0.3.
 The standard approach of dealing with this problem is to compare them with a relative tolerance (to compare two non-zero arguments) and absolute tolerance (if one of the arguments is zero).
-For scalars it is handled by `math.isclose(a, b, *, rel_tol=1e-09, abs_tol=0.0)`, for NumPy arrays there’s a vector version `np.isclose(a, b, rtol=1e-05, atol=1e-08)`.
-Note that the tolerances have different names and defaults.
+For scalars it is handled by `math.isclose(a, b, *, rel_tol=1e-09, abs_tol=0.0)`, for NumPy arrays there’s a vectorized version `np.isclose(a, b, rtol=1e-05, atol=1e-08)`.
+Note that the tolerance arguments have different names and defaults.

-For the financial data decimal.Decimal type is handy as it involves no additional tolerances at all:
+For the financial data decimal.Decimal type is handy as it involves no tolerances at all:

 .. code:: python

         >>> from decimal import Decimal as D
         >>> a = np.array([D('0.1'), D('0.2')]); a
         array([Decimal('0.1'), Decimal('0.2')], dtype=object)
-        >>> a.sum()
+        >>> a.sum()                     # == Decimal('0.3'), exactly
         Decimal('0.3')

-But it is not a silver bullet: it also has rounding errors.
-The only problem it solves is the exact representation of decimal numbers that humans are used to.
+But Decimal type is not a silver bullet: it also has rounding errors.
+The only problem it solves is the exact representation of decimal fractions that humans are so used to.
 Plus it doesn’t support anything more complicated than arithmetic operations and a square root and runs slower than floats.

 For pure mathematic calculations fractions.Fraction can be used: